Kosmorro/kosmorro/README.md

 ### Exporting to PDF

 Kosmorro can export the computation results to PDF files, but this feature requires first that you install some additional dependencies.
-Before you use this feature, please check these packages are installed:
+Before you use this feature, make sure you have installed a LaTeX distribution:

-- **A LaTeX distribution:**
-    - Linux: install TeXLive through your packages manager.
+- **Linux:** install TeXLive through your packages manager.
 Kosmorro just needs the minimal installation, you don't need any extension.
+  Note: **on Ubuntu 20.04+**, you will also need the `texlive-latex-extra` package.
-    - macOS: install [MacTeX](https://www.tug.org/mactex/), the basic version will suffice:
+- **macOS**: install basic version of [MacTeX](https://www.tug.org/mactex/):
     - from the official website, choose the _smaller download_
     - with Brew: `brew install basictex`
-- **The `latex` Python library:**
-    - Arch Linux: the library is available [on the AUR](https://aur.archlinux.org/packages/python-latex)
-    - Any other systems: install it through PyPI: `pip install latex`

 These dependencies are not installed by default, because they take a lot of place and are not necessary if you are not interested in generating PDF files.
-The first time you ask Kosmorro to create a PDF, it may be a little verbose.
-You can ignore its blahblah.